 One study, published in the Journal of the American Medical Association, found that frequent participation in mentally stimulating activities are associated with a reduced risk of Alzheimer’s disease.
 Mental stimulation is not limited to formal education and can include everyday activities such as:

-However, while these things certainly won't hurt, a systematic review of 36 trials found that improvements in memory couldn't be attributed specifically to mentally stimulating activities.
+However, while these things can prevent memory loss, a systematic review of 36 trials found that improvements in memory couldn't be attributed specifically to mentally stimulating activities.

 Some studies show improved cognitive functioning in older adults who exercise.
 It is possible that exercise may contribute to cognitive vitality by improving mood and reducing stress and other risk factors that contribute to cognitive decline.
 Although more research is needed, data suggest that engaging in physical exercise, including enjoyable leisure activities, may help prevent cognitive decline.